 - 1. Add the following to your existing bacteria sampling plan distribution system map or create a separate map for these items: - Pressure zone boundaries in the distribution system, if separate pressure zones exist. - RTCR routine monitoring locations, distinctly labeled. - Entry points of all sources, distinctly labeled, with the contributing sources (wells) clearly identified. - Entry points and status of any interconnections to or from other systems. - Storage tank and reservoir locations and any seasonal operational changes. - Pressure regulation facilities (reducing stations). - Other infrastructure that may affect pressure and/or flow in the distribution system. - Booster pump stations. - Critical valves, particularly those used to hydraulically separate portions of the system. - 2.
-The source type and level of treatment provided for each source/point of entry and whether it is seasonal, emergency, ground water, surface water, a wholesale supply, etc. - 3.
+The source type and level of treatment provided for each source/point of entry and whether it is seasonal, emergency, ground water, surface water, etc. - 3.
 The source(s) serving each RTCR routine monitoring location and the basis for the determination (e.g., system hydraulics, operation, water quality data, etc.) - 4.
-For wholesale systems, the consecutive systems served and, if applicable, the sources serving each consecutive system. - 5.
-For consecutive systems, the wholesale system(s) providing water to each sampling location. - 6.
 Any changes or variations expected in the monitoring plan such as the use of seasonal sources, rotating sources, etc.